 Finally, the Department of Education sends the application information electronically to the schools listed on the FAFSA.

 When the school receives the student's information from the Department of Education, the financial aid office evaluates the information to determine whether the student needs to submit any additional documents to complete the financial aid application process.
 The documents required by each school differ somewhat depending on the types of aid the school has to offer and whether or not the student has been selected for verification.

 Verification is the process of confirming the accuracy of the information that a student and his or her parents provided on the FAFSA.
-To accomplish verification, schools may request specific documents from students and their families, such as a U.S. income tax return and a Verification Worksheet.
+To accomplish verification, schools may request specific documents from students and their families, such as an IRS Tax Transcript and a Verification Worksheet.
 Verification is conducted because the Department of Education selected the student, or because the school's policy requires it.
 Schools usually set deadlines for receipt of these additional documents.
 To avoid jeopardizing the timely receipt of aid, students should always submit required documents to the school by the established deadlines.
 It is equally important to submit documents that are complete, signed, and dated.

 Supplemental State and Institutional Applications